-Frustrated employee to best-selling international singer and vocal coach.
+How I went from frustrated employee to best-selling international singer, Speaker and vocal coach.

 Not all singers are “born”!

-My first teacher, Debbie Reynolds, was a huge inspiration.
+My first teacher, Debbie Reynolds, was a huge inspiration!
 She encouraged me to join a local amateur Musical Theatre group.
 I was able to experience well-structured rehearsals, chorus lines and a small taste of the life of a performing artist.
-No matter that, aged 16, I had failed my audition for BTEC Performing Arts and had taken Theatre Studies A-Level a year later, instead!
+No matter that, aged 16, I had failed my audition for BTEC Performing Arts!

-My then-husband has since said that he doesn’t remember giving me singing lessons as a present but I have to give him his due; I’m not sure how the next twenty years would have panned out if he hadn’t!
+My then-husband has since said that he doesn’t remember gifting me singing lessons but I have to give him his due; I’m not sure how the next twenty years would have panned out if he hadn’t!

 Just over a year later, when my daughter was six months old, I realised that singing was all I wanted to do.
-Already working nights, it was a tough decision to leave my baby with her grandparents while I either worked at my job in one of London’s top casinos or performed across the country.
+Already working nights, it was a tough decision to leave my baby with her grandparents while I either worked at my job in one of London’s top casinos or travelled around the country to perform.

 I received a lot of interest at those gigs - some negative, but mostly very positive.
 I knew I had made the right decision.
-Knowing that I was a part of a good night out counteracted most feelings of guilt around seeing my daughter irregularly.
+Knowing that I was a part of someone's good night out counteracted most feelings of guilt around not seeing my daughter regularly.

 I spent most of those early years performing free gigs, learning my craft, taking singing courses and studying music theory.

-I built a reputation as a reliable, professional singer and was soon being offered so many gigs that I had to turn down quite a few!
+I was building a reputation as a reliable, professional singer and was soon being offered so many gigs that I had to turn down quite a few!

 Between gigs, I worked part-time and taught group courses and one-to-one lessons.
 I took a Bachelors Degree in Music Performance, Rockschool (now RSL Awards) Teaching Licentiate and Masters Level PGCE teaching qualification.

-Fast forward a few years and I am on stage in Europe performing to audiences of thousands!
+Fast forward a few years and I was on stage in Europe performing to audiences of thousands!

 I am fortunate to have been able to help hundreds of singers take the next step.
-My mission is to help 100,000 aspiring singers to reach their potential - and much more!
+My mission is to help 100,000 creatives to reach their potential - and much more!